 The bit should have 1/4" on each side between corners of the mouth and the ring to prevent pinching.

-Bits are training tools and so it's good to contemplate your goals and find a bit to suit.
+Bits are training tools so it's good to contemplate your goals and find a bit to suit your needs.
 In dressage, we begin with the snaffle and graduate to the curb.

 Three Classifications: We have all these bits.
 Feel free to all us at 800-560-4485.